 Depending on how well you know your veterinarian and how flexible and caring he/she is, you can often make a clinical euthanasia experience more comfortable and homely by bringing stuff from home to make your dog feel more relaxed.

-His bed, blanket or a favorite toy can help.
+His bed, blanket, or favorite toy can help.
 Also, you can ask your vet to prescribe a mild sedative (or sedative and pain reliever) that you can give to your dog a little while before you leave home.
 This will relax him and alleviate some of his anxieties.

 As you can see there are a lot of things to take into consideration when you’re planning how/where to ease your pet from one world to another.